tbs17/bdown/content/talk/example-talk.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = "headers/bubbles-wide.jpg"
+image = "sia_talk.jpg"
-caption = "My caption :smile:"
+caption = "I'm the only lady :smile:"

 +++